LeonardoMancilha/Spider-man/README.md

 ## 💻 Descrição do projeto / Description of the project

-<h2>Portuguese</h2> Este é um projeto do Homem-Aranha para aprimorar minhas habilidades em HTML, CSS e JavaScript.
+<h2>Portuguese</h2> Este é um projeto do Homem-Aranha feito para aprimorar minhas habilidades em HTML, CSS e JavaScript.
 Pessoalmente, gosto muito do homem aranha e esse projeto é ótimo para mim.
 Ter feito um projeto sobre o Homem-Aranha me deixou feliz. <br>

 <h2>English</h2> Hello, people!
-This is a project of Spider-man in order to improve my skills in HTML, CSS and JavaScript.
+This is a project of Spider-man done in order to improve my skills in HTML, CSS and JavaScript.
 Personally, I like very much spider man and this project are great for me.
 To have done a project about Spider man made me proud.

 ---